-List of i Abbreviations 4 Execut ive Summary Introdu iction Method dology - c Objective 1 ucive environment for civil society to carry out its activities is in place SO 1.1.
+List of Abbreviations 4 Execut ive Summary 5 Introdu hodology Sific Objective 1 Inducive environment for civil society to carry out its activities is in place 1.
 All individuals and legal entities in the Enlargement region can establish, join and participate in non-formal and/or registered organisations, can assemble peacefully and can express themselves freely.
-SO 1.2.
-Public authorities protect CSOs from interference and attacks and respect their right to privacy SO 1.3.
-Measures used to fight extremism, terrorism, money laundering or corruption are targeted and proportionate, in line with the risk-based approach, and respect human rights standards on freedom of association, assembly and expression SO 1.4.
-Public authorities treat all CSOs equally with regards to their operations, and equitably with other entities (such as businesses) SO 1.5.
-Central and/or local public authorities have enabling policies and rules for small community organizations and civic initiatives (grassroots organisations) SO 1.6.
-All CSOs are free to solicit and receive funding SO 1.7.
-Public financial and non-financial support to CSOs is available in IPA beneficiaries, and provided in a transparent, accountable, fair and non-discriminatory manner SO 1.8.
-Individuals and corporations enjoy tax benefits for their donations to CSOs SO 1.9.
-Tax benefits are available to CSOs SO 1.10.
+2. Public authorities protect CSOs from interference and attacks and respect their right to privacy.
+3. Measures used to fight extremism, terrorism, money laundering or corruption are targeted and proportionate, in line with the risk-based approach, and respect human rights standards on freedom of association, assembly and expression.
+4. Public authorities treat all CSOs equally with regards to their operations, and equitably with other entities (such as businesses).
+5. Central and/or local public authorities have enabling policies and rules for small community organizations and civic initiatives (grassroots organisations).
+6. All CSOs are free to solicit and receive funding.
+7. Public financial and non-financial support to CSOs is available in IPA beneficiaries, and provided in a transparent, accountable, fair and non-discriminatory manner.
+10 Method dology tered organisations, can assemble peacefully Interference and attacks and Interference and attacks and Interference and approach, and respect frassociation, assembly and expression Interference and attacks and I - 16 SO 1.1. participate in non-formal and/or registered organisations, can assemble peacefully 18 SO 1.2.
+22 SO 1.3. targeted and proportionate, in line with the risk-based approach, and respect 24 SO 1.4. . , , 26 SO 1.5. · · · · · · · · · · · · · · · · · · · 27 SO 1.6.
+All CSOs are free to solicit and receive funding 28 SO 1.7.
+29 SO 1.8.
+Individuals and corporations enjoy tax benefits for their donations to CSOs 32 SO 1.9.
+Tax benefits are available to CSOs.
+33 SO 1.10.
 The policies and legal environment provide incentives and facilitate volunteering and employment in CSOs.
+34

-Strengthened cooperation and partnership between CSOs and public institutions 36 SO 2.1.
-Public authorities and institutions include CSOs in decision- and policy-making processes 37 SO 2.2.
-Public authorities and institutions acknowledge the importance of civil society in societal policy debate and EU integration processes... .40 SO 2.3.
-Public authorities contribute to civil society strengthening by cooperating with civil society through strategic policy frameworks and relevant institutional mechanisms 41 Specific Objective 3 CSO capacity and resilience to carry out their activities effectively are reinforced 43 SO 3.1.
-CSOs' internal governance structures follow the principles of good governance .44 SO 3.2.
-CSOs are able to communicate the results of their activities to the public...... .46 SO 3.3.
+• c Objective 2 thened cooperation and partnership between CSOs and public institutions 36 SO 2.1.
+Public authorities and institutions include CSOs in decision- and policy-making processes.
+37 SO 2.2.
+Public authorities and institutions acknowledge the importance of civil society in societal policy debate and EU integration processes 40 SO 2.3.
+Public authorities contribute to civil society strengthening by cooperating with civil society through strategic policy frameworks and relevant institutional mechanisms.
+41 • c Objective 3 apacity and resilience to carry out their activities effectively are reinforced 43 SO 3.1.
+CSOs' internal governance structures follow the principles of good governance 44 SO 3.2.
+CSOs are able to communicate the results of their activities to the public 46 SO 3.3.
 CSOs are transparent about their programme activities and sources of funding 47 SO 3.4.
-CSOs monitor and evaluate the results and impact of their work .48 SO 3.7.
-CSO have a diversified funding base ..5153 SO 3.8.
-CSOs have effective, empowered and developed human resources Conclusion 54 List of Annexes 55
+CSOs monitor and evaluate the results and impact of their work 48 SO 3.5.
+CSOs use research and evidence to underpin their work 48 SO 3.6.
+CSOs work in fair and respectful partnerships to achieve shared goals 49 SO 3.7.
+CSO have a diversified funding base 51 SO 3.8.
+CSOs have effective, empowered and developed human resources 53 Conclu sion .54 List of Annexes 55 cso Civil Society Organisation DG NEAR Directorate-General for Neighbourhood and Enlargement Negotiations EU European Union IPA Instrument for Pre-accession Assistance - an EU financing instrument LGBTIQ+ Lesbian, gay, bisexual, trans, intersex, queer, '+' minority gender identities and sexualities not explicitly included SLAPP Strategic Lawsuit Against Public Participation - a legal tactic used to silence criticism and investigation by media and CSOs EU TACSO 3 Technical Assistance for Civil Society Organisations - an EU project